Unquenched Charmonium and Beyond: Low-mass puzzle of and the construction of charmonia

 By performing a combined fit to the \(D\bar{D}\) invariant mass spectrum and the \(\cos\theta^*\) angular distribution from Belle data, Chen {\it et al.} extracted the resonance parameters for both states.
 The best-fit results yield:

 These masses are remarkably close, separated by only about $20~\mathrm{MeV}$, and both widths are narrow, consistent with expectations for $2P$ charmonia.

 The fitting results, shown in Fig.~\ref{fig:mDD-theta}, demonstrate that including both $\chi_{c0}(2P)$ and $\chi_{c2}(2P)$ provides a good description of the experimental data, including the steep drop near $3.95~\mathrm{GeV}$ in the invariant mass spectrum and the $\cos\theta^*$ angular distribution.
 Although the fitted coupling strength for $\chi_{c0}(2P)$ is numerically smaller than that for $\chi_{c2}(2P)$, its contribution remains significant due to differing dimensional factors.
-The calculated cross-section ratio $\sigma(\chi_{c2})/\sigma(\chi_{c0}) \approx 1.45$ further supports the necessity of including both resonances.
+The calculated cross-section ratio $\sigma(\chi_{c2})/\sigma(\chi_{c0}) =1.447$ further supports the necessity of including both resonances.

 Thus, the observed $Z(3930)$ enhancement is likely not a single resonance but an overlapping structure of $\chi_{c0}(2P)$ and $\chi_{c2}(2P)$.
 Their near-degenerate masses make them difficult to resolve in existing data, explaining why only one broad structure was reported.
 This interpretation resolves the puzzle of the missing $\chi_{c0}(2P)$ signal and provides a coherent picture of the $P$-wave charmonium spectrum.
-Future high-statistics experiments at Belle II and other facilities will be crucial to test this hypothesis through more precise angular analyses and possibly direct observation of the two separated states as indicated in Ref. \cite{Chen:2012wy} explicitly.
+Future high-statistics experiments at Belle II and other facilities will be crucial to test this hypothesis through more precise angular analyses and possibly direct observation of the two separated states as indicated in Ref. \cite{Chen:2012wy} explicitly. \changelabel{ Due to the complex spectral structure around 3.93 GeV, unambiguous assignment of the observed states remains challenging.
+Besides the above assignment, the authors in Ref.~\cite{Zhou:2015uva} proposed that both $X(3915)$ and $Z(3930)$ may correspond to the same $\chi_{c2}(2P)$ state.
+In Ref.~\cite{Baru:2017fgv}, the authors also proposed that if the $X(3915)$ is a $D^{(*)}\bar{D}^{(*)}$ hadronic molecule, it may be a scalar state, and if the $X(3915)$ is dominated by the helicity-0 contribution of the nearby tensor state, it may be other exotic interpretations beyond both the regular quarkonia and $D^*\bar{D}^*$ spin partner of the $X(3872)$.}